owenversteeg/marchintensiveplacement/README.md

  - you use fucking strings to store falsy values
  - you don't use the !!, ||, !, or % operators because you don't know what they do
  - who the hell names something with the first letter a capital letter
+ - repeated CSS

 you also take credit for bugs I fix by deleting my commits and editing the file yourself.

 you wiped the entire bug tracker because you couldn't figure out how to move a repo

 you revert my commits at random with no explanation

+you take credit for my code

 so I'm putting this back here, where it should be. not on someone's personal account. you get write access when you rm your repo.